PO Box 9109, Tower Junction, Addington, Christchurch 8149

 Because she has been a manager in addition to working with HR teams where she was responsible for leadership development, she has a good understanding of the real life challenges that come with ensuring business needs are met, while also motivating, leading and developing individual team members.
 The following are examples of areas where Kathryn can bring particular value to leadership coaching discussions:

-Kathryn is very committed to her own professional development, and is currently studying to become a Senior Practitioner with a European Individual Accreditation as part of her EMCC alliance.
-In the last 12 months she has completed the Psychology Society approved training, the Psychology of Goal Setting and was invited to upgrade her professional accreditation to become a Fellow of the Chartered Institute for Personnel & Development (UK).
+Kathryn is very committed to her own professional development, and in 2017 was awarded Senior Practitioner status with a European Individual Accreditation as part of her EMCC alliance.
+In the last couple of years, she has completed the Psychology Society approved training, the Psychology of Goal Setting and was invited to upgrade her professional accreditation to become a Fellow of the Chartered Institute for Personnel & Development (UK).

-She has published two books – How to Keep your Cool if you Lose your Job (Random House) and Essential Questions to GROW your Team, the latter is currently a recommended reading resource at the Henley School of Management (UK).
+She has published two books – How to Keep your Cool if you Lose your Job (Random House, 2009) and Essential Questions to GROW your Team, with the latter currently a recommended reading resource at the Henley School of Management (UK) and rated 5-stars by the inventor of the GROW coaching framework.
+A team member at the NZ Institute of Wellbeing and Resilience, she is publishing Resilience at Work: Practical tools for career success with Routledge in 2018.